mamry/microapp/README.md

 To run the program:
-Watch from the middle of this Youtube video
+Watch from the middle of this Youtube video: https://youtu.be/mtzyLJyumq8

 or follow this: